directus-labs/guest-authoring/ubuntu-deploy/index.md

 :::

 3. Verify SSL Configuration: After the setup is complete, visit your Directus application using `https://directus.exampledomain.com` in a web browser.
-You should see a padlock icon indicating a secure SSL connection and be automatically redirected from `http` to `https`.
+You should see a padlock icon indicating a secure SSL connection.
+You should also be automatically redirected from `http` to `https`.

 ![Secured Directus application][image-3]